izadoranetz/izadoranetz/README.md

 - 👋 Hi, I’m Izadora
 - 💖 Arts, technology and crafts
-- 💬 I work with design and content creation/internal communications at Banco do Brasil
+- 💬 I work with design and content creation for internal communications at Banco do Brasil
 - 📖 I’m currently learning about python and also studying to be a front-end web developer
 - 📫 Reach me at andorinea.com